cryogars/ice-road-copters/README.md

 -d debug         turns on debugging logging [Options: True or False] -a asp_dir       Directory with ASP binary files [Can be either ASP or ASP/bin directory] -s shp_fp        Shapefile to align with [road shapefile to use to tie reference DEM to your point cloud] -g geoid         Is the reference DEM in geoid?
-[Default: False]
+Will be auto set to True if you don't supply a DEM [Default: False]
 ```